Clubs & Activities

 Advisor: Amy Klenz

-Art and Animation club is a club for students interested in art and animation.
+Art club is a club for students interested in art and animation.
 This interest can range from casually enjoying to serious career focused pursuit.
 We have weekly meetings afterschool and engage in some activities throughout the year, such as Halloween Fun Night.
 The students will sometimes work on group projects, draw together, or just talk about their favorite anime.
 All are welcome.

 Advisor: Will Wilson